Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where

 Day 2 NEW ORLEANS

 The morning is dedicated to the sights and sounds of this Old-World city with a guided tour.
 First, visit the French Quarter, including St. Louis Cathedral and Jackson Square.
 Next, learn about the city’s unique burial customs at an above-ground cemetery, followed by a leisurely drive down historic St. Charles Avenue to enjoy its stately mansions and clanging streetcars.
 The remainder of the day is at leisure.

 Day 3 NEW ORLEANS

-Enjoy a full day at leisure.
+A day to explore at your own pace.
 Stroll through the centuries-old French Quarter or take a carriage ride while listening to tales of voodoo queens and pirates.
 History enthusiasts can roam through sprawling Victorian mansions and celebrated museums, catching a glimpse of life the way it used to be in the Old South.
-Tonight, you might like to experience the city’s beauty and romance on a 2-hour cruise from the heart of the French Quarter on New Orleans’ only steamboat.
+Tonight, you might like to experience the city’s beauty and romance on a 2-hour cruise from the heart of the French Quarter.

 Day 4 NEW ORLEANS–BATON ROUGE–NATCHEZ

 Drive through the heart of Cajun Country to Baton Rouge for an orientation tour that features the Governor’s Mansion and the State Capitol.
 Next, on to elegant Natchez, a thriving port in the golden years of the cotton trade.
 Visit a gracious PRE-CIVIL WAR HOME featuring fine collections of period furniture and paintings.
-In the evening, relax and perhaps sip a refreshing mint julep as the sun goes down.
+In the evening, relax and perhaps sip a refreshing mint julep on our optional dinner.

 Day 5 NATCHEZ–MEMPHIS